About the Journal

 Peer Review Process

-There is a call for papers where manuscripts are submitted via the online platform.
-There are two rounds of double-blind peer review; 1) the editorial round which is the editorial collective consisting of an editor, co-editor, and managing editor who evaluate if the articles meet the scope and the focus of the journal.
-The editorial collective identifies 2-4 potential peer reviewers based on their expertise and specialisations.
-Potential reviewers all have PhDs.
-We prioritise our editorial board as potential reviewers who all have expertise in various fields.
-2) Once reviewers indicate that they are able to review the paper within the specified timeframe (we grant reviewers 6-8 weeks but it often takes 10-12 weeks.) we send them an anonymised article along with guidelines and a review sheet.
+Manuscripts can be submitted via the online platform at any time.
+When responding to special issue calls however authors should adhere to the timelines stated by the Call for Papers.
+Manuscripts first go through a process of editorial review where the editorial collective, consisting of an editor, co-editor, and managing editor, evaluates if the articles meet the scope and focus of the journal.
+Manuscripts that meet these criteria then go through a double-blind peer review process.
+The editorial team identifies 2-4 potential peer reviewers based on their expertise and specialisations.
+Potential reviewers all have PhDs and we prioritise our editorial board as potential reviewers who have expertise in various fields.
+Once reviewers indicate that they can review the paper within the specified timeframe, we send them an anonymised article along with guidelines and with links to our review rating sheet.
+The reviewers' comments and decisions are then communicated with the author who, if required, makes the necessary adjustments following the review reports.
+The final decision remains with the editors.

 Author Fees